 After hearing good things about the Hamax Outback jogging stroller from our friends at BabyGearLab, we decided to test its functionality as a bike trailer.
 The Outback impressed us in a number of ways, especially because it offers such a safe, comfy experience for kid passengers.
 Unfortunately, we were less impressed with its weight and with a few irksome design elements.
 Read on to find out if the Outback is the trailer for you.

 Taking a ride on the trails with the Hamax Outback is great for passengers, but challenging for the bikers who pull them.

-The Hamax Outback was one of the top scorers in the Protection category, earning a very high score.
+The Hamax Outback was one of the top scorers in the Protection category.